mui/mui-x/docs/data/date-pickers/adapters/adapters.md

 MUI Date and Time Pickers lets you choose which library **you** want to use for the date manipulation.
 This lets you pick the library you already use in your application, without adding an extra one in your bundle.

-To achieve this, both `@mui/x-date-pickers` and `@mui/x-date-pickers-pro` exports a set of **adapters** which exposes the date manipulation libraries under a unified api.
+To achieve this—both `@mui/x-date-pickers` and `@mui/x-date-pickers-pro` exports a set of **adapters** which expose the date manipulation libraries under a unified api.

 ## Choosing a date library